Importing machinery

 Machines and appliances have TARIC codes starting with 84 or 85.
 Rates of import duty for products starting with Taric code 84 are minimum 0 and maximum 9.7%.
 For products starting with 85, import duty rates are minimum 0% and maximum 14%.
 Taric codes for medical devices start with 90.
 Import duty rates for these products are between 0% and 6.7%.
 You can find the Taric codes and corresponding import duties in the user tariff of Dutch Customs.
 The article ‘How much import duty do I have to pay' contains an example of how to look up import duties in the tariff.
 If you cannot find it, call the Customs Phone, 0800 0 143.

-When you import machinery from countries with which the EU has a trade agreement, tariff preference usually applies.
-Then you usually pay less or no import duty.
+When you import machinery from countries with which the EU has a trade , you usually pay less or no import duty.
 This only applies if the machinery is of preferential origin from the treaty country.
 This means that the products are fully made or sufficiently processed in the treaty country.
-You can demonstrate this with a preferential certificate or declaration of origin, such as a EUR.1 certificate, invoice declaration,or Certificate of Origin.
-Which certificate or declaration of origin you need depends on the treaty country.
+You can demonstrate this with a preferential origin certificate or declaration, such as a EUR.1 certificate or invoice declaration.

 Import VAT